 Vivaldi’s Maternal Heritage

 Tracing the history of the Vivaldis and the Calicchios prior to 1678 has never been a simple matter.
 Syntheses of information from various sources have been offered by many biographers, and in recent years a startling number of “new” biographies have appeared, both in print and online, with an absence of new information but a new liberty of interpretation that sometimes borders on fiction.
 The component parts of these syntheses can usually be investigated when the publications are on paper, but when information is borrowed and reinterpreted over and over, the trail for verification can become tenuous.
 This is the case with a website devoted to the life of Camillo Calicchio, the composer’s maternal grandfather, on a website in his natal city, Pomarico, claims that Camilla Calicchio (Antonio Vivaldi’s mother) instilled a love of music in her son by singing him lullabies.
-As new undertows lie in wait of the unwary, the industrious research of Micky White has certain that raise new questions about his forebears.
+As new undertows lie in wait of the unwary, the industrious research of Micky White has brought to light certain intrigues from before the birth of Antonio that raise new questions about his forebears.
 In the following narrative, one of these loose ends is placed in the context of other information about Vivaldi’s maternal line.
-These other sources draw on other unreported archival documents, parochial and curial records to present a fuller picture of age.
+These other sources draw on other unreported archival documents, parochial and curial records to present a fuller picture of the composer’s maternal lineage.
 The more exciting interpretation that can be finessed from this amalgam is a refined view of Vivaldi’s moral and intellectual heritage.

-While it too raises new questions, it also raises the bar of secure information.
-The central focus is Vivaldi’s maternal grandmother, Giovanni Temporini.
-It is ironic that she could exert an enduring influence on the Vivaldi family, because she siblings.
+The central focus is Vivaldi’s maternal grandmother, Giovanna Temporini.
+It is ironic that she could exert an enduring influence on the Vivaldi family, because she died before Vivaldi or any of his siblings was born.
 We begin with her first husband, Camillo Calicchio.

 1. Camillo Calicchio

 What little we know about Giovanni Camillo Calicchio (c.
-1628-after 1653) comes from his stato liberto (Appendix, Documents 1a, 1b, 1c), the proof of virtuous bachelorhood that was required by the Curia to authorize marriageBy Venetian standards, : he came from the Regno di Napoli, more specifically the town of Pomarico and the province of Basilicata.
-In order to marry a Venetian.
-Calicchio had to prove first that he was worthy to be married in the church (this was required of all prospective grooms) but also that he was worthy to marry a Venetian.
-Venetians had a strong inclination to protect Venetian women from marrying anyone from outside the Republic.
-Their suspicions are evident from some of the endorsements of his qualifications for marriage not only to a Christian but also to a Venetian woman.
+1628-after 1653) comes from his stato liberto (Appendix, Documents 1a, 1b, 1c), the proof of unencumbered bachelorhood that was required by the Curia to authorize any marriage.
+By Venetian standards, Calicchio was a foreigner: he came from the Regno di Napoli, more specifically the town of Pomarico and the province of Basilicata.
+In order to marry a Venetian, he had to prove first that he was worthy to be married in the Church (this was required of all prospective grooms) but also that he was worthy to marry a Venetian.
+This double burden produced two sets of certifications.